matthewesosa/IPv6_Docker_Containers_Reverse_Proxy/prak/pr08/README.md

 * Before I deleted the pod, the additional label `app2: new` to the pod template did not trigger any change from the Replication controller because according to the defined selector  `app=miniwhoami`, the desired state of three (3) pods with labels `app=miniwhoami` is already fulfilled.

 * But deleting the pod means the ReplicationController sees inadequate number of pods.
-Hence, as the deleted pod  `miniwhoami-rc-x8bdr` is terminating the replication controller starts a new pod `miniwhoami-rc-hw69f`  using the edited pod template.
+Hence, as the deleted pod  `miniwhoami-rc-x8bdr` is terminating the replication controller creates a new pod `miniwhoami-rc-hw69f`  using the edited pod template.
 Hence, the new pod has both labels `app2=new` and `app=miniwhoami`.

 ### (5f) Edit your pod manifest by replacing the previous selector `app: miniwhoami` with the selector `app2: new` at the replication controller.
 Observe and describe what happens during this process.
 ```